 The Annual USC Neuroscience Graduate Program Symposium

 A committee of graduate students organizes an in-house Neuroscience Graduate Student Symposium every spring in which all talks and poster presentations are given by students.
-This year the Symposium will be held on January, 20, 2017 at the Radisson Hotel on Figueroa (further information will available as the event approaches).
+This year the Symposium will be held on January, 25th, 2019 at the USC Hotel on Figueroa (further information will available as the event approaches).
 It is an extremely popular and successful event that is attended by all students and faculty in the program, as well as visiting prospective graduate students.

-My name is Brian Leung, and I am the elected student representative, or “Czar,” of the Neuroscience Graduate Forum (NGF), of which you are automatically a member.
-The purpose of the NGF is to foster a supportive community among the students of the Neuroscience Graduate Program (NGP), as well as any students in other programs conducting neuroscience research (Engineering, Psychology, etc.).
-We organize various meetings and events that are intended to help students explore the many aspects of a career in neuroscience, to address any general concerns that the students may have, and to provide opportunities for interactions between students and NGP faculty members.
+Hey y’all!
+I’m Adam Lundquist, and I am the elected student representative, or “Czar”, of the Neuroscience Graduate Forum (NGF), of which you are automatically a member of from day 1 of entering USC’s Neuroscience Graduate Program (NGP).
+NGF was originally created to foster a supportive community among the students of NGP and with other programs involved in neuroscience research (including engineering, psychology, pharmacy, and others).
+We organize various events and workshops with the goal of helping students network, explore countless career opportunities in neuroscience, address any general concerns that students may have, and provide opportunities for the students and faculty members of NGP to interact.